 Service Level Agreements

-Ubidots for Business works with its clients IT and OT departments to reach mutually agreed upon Service Level Agreements (SLAs).
-Because different organizations have different exceptions, each SLA is a custom designed agreement to adhere to certain policies and expectations ranging from phone-support to 99% uptime.
-Any failure from Ubidots to adhere to the agreed upon SLA will result in a breach of Agreement and a 10% monthly invoice credit will be applied to the customer's account for that month.
-If a more distinct SLA is in place, the terms of the SLA on the account supersede the contents of this article.
+Ubidots works with its clients' IT and OT departments to reach mutually agreed upon Service Level Agreements (SLAs).
+Because different organizations have different exceptions, each SLA is a custom-designed agreement to adhere to certain policies and expectations ranging from phone support to 99.5% and 99.9% uptime.
+Any failure from Ubidots to adhere to the agreed-upon SLA will result in a breach of the Agreement and a 10% monthly invoice credit will be applied to the customer's account for that month or in accordance with the signed agreement stipulations.
+If a more distinct SLA is in place, the terms of the SLA on the account supersede the contents of this article and Ubidots terms and conditions of service.
 For any inquiries related to SLAs and or the development of an SLA with Ubidots, please reach out to Ubidots' team by email.